khimaira42/rgbd_imu_nav/codebase/train_cnn_3d/README.md

-For more detail about segmap, please check: https://github.com/ethz-asl/segmap.git
+For more details on segmap, see: https://github.com/ethz-asl/segmap.git